Agile at scale

 Movin' on up: scaling agile in large organizations

 Scrum and kanban are two popular agile frameworks used at the team level.
 Over the past decade, as their popularity grew, the industry began to scale agile to suit larger organizations.
 Two popular methods emerged to facilitate this: the scrum of scrums, and the Scaled Agile Framework (SAFe).
-Both are great starting points for scaling agile within an organization.
+Both are great guides for implementing agile at scale within an organization.

 Wherever you're starting from, realize that your effort to scale agile needs to be agile itself.
 Choose a framework that will start you on the right path, and adjust it as business needs evolve and new insights emerge.
 (The trick is not to adjust it so much that it's no longer recognizable as agile.)